mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 verification-driven implementation is a sufficient bridge and should be extended rather than replaced.

-### Custom-date staging vs on-the-fly subsetting
+### Staging window vs on-the-fly subsetting

-`importEsmSnowmip(tier="custom", startdate=..., enddate=...)` re-stages the per-site forcing/observation MAT artifacts for an arbitrary window.
-This couples staging to specific debugging windows, which is poor design when an agent wants to run "1996-12 through 1997-03" to investigate one event.
+`importEsmSnowmip(case_ids=..., startdate=..., enddate=...)` stages per-site forcing/observation MAT artifacts for the requested window.
+By default, each site is staged at its `default_smoke_window` — one snow water year.
+Wider windows are staged only when explicitly requested.

-Recommendation: stage one full-period forcing/observation MAT per site (the existing `tier="full"` artifact).
-Agents and developers that want a narrow window subset the staged timetable on the fly via `opts.startdate` / `opts.enddate` (already implemented in `icemodel.loadmet`).
-The `tier="custom"` import path becomes unnecessary and should be retired in a follow-up.
-This needs:
+The retired tier vocabulary (smoke / full / custom) coupled staging to fixed window choices; the explicit `case_ids` + optional `startdate` / `enddate` contract removes that coupling.
+Agents and developers that want a narrow window inside a wider staged range subset on the fly via `opts.startdate` / `opts.enddate` (already implemented in `icemodel.loadmet`).

+Open work (tracked under `icemodel-fx1`):

-- `comparecase` / `plotcase` to subset the staged target by `opts.startdate` / `opts.enddate` (or a `comparison_window` kwarg)
+- `comparecase` / `plotcase` should subset the staged target by `opts.startdate` / `opts.enddate` (or a `comparison_window` kwarg)
   before computing metrics.
 - `runIcemodelSnowCandidate` / `run_snow_verification_suite` already
   forward `startdate` / `enddate` to `opts`, so the icemodel side is already on-the-fly.

-The cost of the change is one tier removal plus a window-aware `comparecase` path; the benefit is no re-staging required for per-event debugging.

 ### Hourly forcing interpolated to 15 min at runtime